 Many of the core group of MTU twinks started playing their 70s more and more and I moved on to find a better fit.
 I spent time in some of the best guilds in 3 different battlegroups, including Cyclone, but never found the fit I was looking for.
 It wasn’t until last month that I found it again, Back in MTU.
 Thanks Laycee and Groba for welcoming me back.

 In all this time, I’ve learned a lot and shared a lot about twinking and feel my opinions can help others.
 I don’t know everything, but I know enough that I have helped build more than 20 twinks for others and have assisted in getting AGMs for more than that.
 In fact, I have just finished funding to real life friends with their new supertwinks.
 Fun Fun.

 In 2010, things changed and I fell out of love with the twink community, sold Twinkinfo.com for pennies on the dollar (even though I didn’t use advertising).

-As of now (December 2015), I haven’t played World of Warcraft on a live server since March 2015 or so.
-I have just recently started playing on a WOTLK private server again.
+I haven’t played World of Warcraft on a live server since March 2015.

 Twitter’s 160 characters can not contain my awesomeness!

 - I am an ex-Microsoft MVP.
 I spent 7 years as an MVP in Pocket PC, Windows Mobile, Zune, and Windows Phone before I left the program voluntarily in 2010.

 - I am a former Windows Mobile Fanboy.
 Now I am a practicing Smartphone Agnostic.
 I can use and appreciate any major mobile OS.
 I am currently flip flopping between Android and Windows Phone 7.